-Just a few minutes’ walk from downtown Asheville, NC is Albermarle Park, a charming neighborhood of early 20th century homes, including this super cute Colonial Revival.
+Just a few minutes’ walk from downtown Asheville, NC is Albermarle Park, a charming neighborhood of early 20th century homes, including this super cute two story Colonial home.
 Set on a secluded hillside on a winding street and surrounded by ancient trees, “Cherokee House” is just about perfect inside and out.

 We love how the front porch is set up for outdoor living – it makes the front rooms much more useful, and the blast of bold red on the chair cushions really livens things up!